 CHH is a retail operation consisting of hardware (both trade and domestic), homeware, electrical, furniture, active and everyday wear clothing.
-Two bricks and mortar stores (Col Jones Homewares and T.I Hardware) are currently located on Thursday Island.
-These stores also provide goods and services into the Torres Strait and NPA regions.
+Two brick-and-mortar stores (Col Jones Homewares and T.I.
+Hardware) are currently located on Waibene (Thursday Island).
+These stores also provide goods and services in the Torres Strait and NPA regions.
 Growth planning for Col Jones and T.I.
 Hardware will see satellite stores in locations where space is available.
-Col Jones in particular is well poised to take advantage of its supply chain associated with every-day wear to further provide more traditional clothing options to communities.
+Col Jones, in particular is well poised to take advantage of its supply chain in the delivery of variety goods including traditional clothing options.